tarquin-the-brave/blog/content/posts/generating-config-reference-rust-cli.md

 At some point it'll have to spot the existence or expansion of the annotations given that describe how the Rust structures are represented in config or as CLI commands.
-This might be problematic as it would probably have to have knowledge of or assume particular crates have been used, but it being limited to the mainline crate (or shortlist of crates) for each purpose is probably not too limiting.
+This might be problematic as it would probably have to have knowledge of or assume particular crates have been used for each purpose.

 Please do comment if you have any thoughts: knowing of a project like this, advise on how one might go about doing this, or experience from other